intel/Multi-llms-Chatbot-CloudNative-LangChain/README.md

 2. **Models**:
    This implementation relies on three different models:
-   - **Local LLaMa2_7B**: llama-2-7b-chat-hf model downloaded from Hugging Face (https://huggingface.co/meta-llama/Llama-2-7b-chat-hf)  and stored on a file server.
+   - **Local LLaMa2_7B**: llama-2-7b-chat-hf model downloaded from Hugging Face (https://huggingface.co/meta-llama/Llama-2-7b-chat-hf)  and stored on the file server.
    - **Local Optimized LLaMa2_7B**: An optimized version of the LLaMa2_7B model created using ITREX (details on optimization in the "How was the optimization done?" section).
-This optimized model is also stored on a file server (EFS).
+This optimized model is also stored on the file server.
    - **External Paid API**: OpenAI's paid API.

 # Step by step